perpetual-protocol/perp-docs/docs/contracts/ClearingHouse.md

     address baseToken
   ) external returns (uint256 base, uint256 quote)
 ```
-Close all positions of a trader in the closed market
+Close all positions and remove all liquidities of a trader in the closed market

 #### Parameters: